 Hank Greenberg: 306 Home Runs

-Hank Greenberg holds the Tigers’ single-season home run record, and who knows how many he would’ve ended up with if he didn’t miss his age-31 to age-33 seasons because of World War II (and the majority of his age-30 season).
+Hank Greenberg holds the Tigers’ single-season home run record and the franchise record for first basemen.
+Who knows how many he would’ve ended up with if he didn’t miss his age-31 to age-33 seasons because of World War II (and the majority of his age-30 season).
 He led the league in homers four times over 13 years, and he also led baseball in RBI four times during his career.

 Greenberg played in 345 games across three years after returning from his time overseas and before calling it a career.
 In this time, he hit .275/.392/.548 and averaged 27 home runs with 87 RBI along the way.
 He was just the man between 1934 and 1940, though.
 The legendary slugger posted a 1.070 OPS through 4,089 plate appearances while averaging 42 (!) home runs and 163 (!!)
 RBI.